 Feed Conversion Ratio (FCR) by Breed

 FCR measures how many kilograms of feed are needed to produce one kilogram of liveweight gain.
-Lower is better — it means more efficient conversion of feed into meat. pig333 provides detailed FCR benchmarks across different production systems worldwide.
+Lower is better.
+It means more efficient conversion of feed into meat. pig333 provides detailed FCR benchmarks across different production systems worldwide.

 | Breed / Type | Overall FCR | Starter FCR | Grower FCR | Finisher FCR | Notes |